TDEBRITO/testCalculator/README.md

 ## Installation:

+Clone the project

     - git clone https://github.com/TDEBRITO/testCalculator.git

     - open .env file in project directory (copy .env.dist and create .env file out of it (in same location) if not exists) ( I've left all informations to make it simpler - bad practice )

+Build and start Docker

     - go to project directory and run: docker-compose build (if you want to start it with docker)
     - then run: make-docker up

+    * Docker is now running

 You now need to install the project

     Enter the docker:
     - docker-compose run php bash